-The catastrophic injuries that a truck accident can cause can be very expensive to treat.
+The West Virginia Truck Accident attorneys at the Robinette Legal Group know that the catastrophic injuries that a truck accident can cause can be very expensive to treat.
 Medical bills alone can easily reach six figures in a serious truck accident and could reach millions if you are permanently disabled.

 Meanwhile, you may not be able to work for months if you can return to work at all.
 This means that you may have a very difficult time supporting yourself and your family.

 The trucking company’s insurance provider should cover these bills.
 But you will generally need to file a lawsuit to secure all the compensation you are entitled to receive.